iam-jessicawong/tech4impact-fullstack/05-Algorithm-and-Data-Structures/04-skilvul-grading.md

 1. START
 2. STORE nilaiAwal with any NUMBER
 3. STORE nilaiAkhir without any value
-4. IF nilaiAwal greater than 100 and less than 0
+4. IF nilaiAwal greater than 100 or less than 0
 5. DISPLAY "Grade range from 0 to 100"
 6. ELSE
 7. IF nilaiAwal < 68 THEN